balapriyac/balapriyac/README.md

 ## 👋 About Me

 I enjoy reading, coding, and writing.
 Currently, I work on machine learning with a focus on interesting practical applications.
-My areas of interest include NLP, graphs, computer vision explainability, and robustness.
+My areas of interest include NLP, graphs, and explainability in computer vision.

 ### 📑 Focus Areas